 We love that mental health is making a comeback — especially when it means that people are finally starting to talk about anxiety.
-According to the National Institute of Mental Health, anxiety affects just over 18 percent of American adults, making it the most common mental illness in the country.
-Unfortunately, as much as we’d love to use coloring books for stress or practice stress relieving yoga poses, anxiety doesn’t always have our feelings in mind and often hits when we’re not safe and cozy at home.
-For anyone dealing with anxiety on-the-go, we’ve got 12 apps that will help you find a little more zen throughout your busy day.
+According to SingleCare, in 2020, 62% of adults expressed that they were feeling anxious.
+Unfortunately, as much as we'd love to use self-care to entirely eliminate stress or complete stress relieving workouts, anxiety doesn't always have our feelings in mind and often hits when we're not safe and cozy at home.
+For anyone dealing with anxiety on-the-go, we've got 13 apps that will help you find a little more zen throughout your busy day.

 1. Calm: Simple and easy-to-use, this meditation app is the perfect remedy for a sudden anxiety spell.
 With over 25 calming sounds — like rain on leaves and a crackling fireplace — it's just the soothing background noise you need to get through the workday.
 Plus, it comes with a ton of free meditation programs to really set your mind at ease.